ayvaak/finalgradebot/README.md

 Format: #scorereceived currentclassgrade examscore examweight

-#shouldistudy will give you my personal opinion on if you’ve studied enough or not.
+#shouldistudy will give you this bot's personal opinion on if you’ve studied enough or not.
 This bot holds no liability, so it doesn’t need scores for this one.
 It will judge your soul.

 Format: #shouldistudy